Towards Efficient LLM Grounding for Embodied Multi-Agent Collaboration: Related Works

-\textbf{Grounding LLM with RL.} RL with Human Feedback (RLHF) has been used for aligning LLMs with human preference via parameter tuning \cite{dai2023safe,fernandes2023bridging,song2023preference}.
-In contrast, our work focuses on grounding closed-source LLM with RL via few-shot prompting and closed-loop feedback \cite{zeng2023socratic,wu2023embodied,huang2022zero,lin2023grounded}.
-Previous works try to integrate RL into LLM planning under the framework tree search \cite{browne2012survey}.
-For example, FAFA \cite{liu2023RAFA} and TS-LLM \cite{feng2023alphazero} learn an environment model and value function to plan subroutine in MCTS.
-REX \cite{murthy2023rex} proposes to balance exploration and exploitation in LLM-based MCTS.
-Other works like SayCan \cite{ahn2022i} and Text2Motion \cite{Kevin2023Motion} adopt a model-free manner by learning value functions to connect LLM knowledge to physical environments.
-SwiftSage \cite{lin2023swiftsage} performs imitation learning for rapid thinking and LLM for methodical training.
-Remember~\cite{zhang2023large} learns value functions for LLM to predict $Q$-value via exemplars in prompts and select actions based on $Q$-values.
-Different from the Remember framework that retrieves similar states from a buffer, we evaluate the advantage function of planned actions via a neural network and follow advantage-weighted regression in prompting.
+\textbf{Grounding LLM with RL.} RL with Human Feedback (RLHF) has been used to align LLM with human preference through parameter tuning \citep{dai2023safe,fernandes2023bridging,song2023preference}.
+In contrast, our work focuses on grounding closed-source LLM with RL via few-shot prompting and closed-loop feedback \citep{zeng2023socratic,wu2023embodied,huang2022zero,lin2023grounded}.
+Previous works tried to integrate RL into LLM planning under the framework tree search \citep{browne2012survey}.
+For example, FAFA \citep{liu2023RAFA} and TS-LLM \citep{feng2023alphazero} learn an environment model and value function to plan the subroutine in MCTS.
+REX \citep{murthy2023rex} proposes to balance exploration and exploitation in LLM-based MCTS.
+Other works like SayCan \citep{ahn2022i} and Text2Motion \citep{Kevin2023Motion} adopt a model-free manner by learning value functions to connect LLM knowledge to physical environments.
+SwiftSage \citep{lin2023swiftsage} performs imitation learning for rapid thinking and LLM for methodical training.
+Remember~\citep{zhang2023large} learns value functions for LLM to predict $Q$-value via exemplars in prompts and select actions based on $Q$-values.
+Unlike the Remember framework, which retrieves similar states from a buffer, we evaluate the advantage function of planned actions via a neural network and follow advantage-weighted regression in prompting.
 We employ the advantage function in a multi-agent setting, while previous methods focus on single-agent planning.
-Compared to previous LLM-based multi-agent works that manually design communication, reflection, and reasoning modules \cite{zhang2023proagent,zhang2023building,Shyam2023MA,chen2023MA}, we propose a more principled way by using the sequential advantage function from multi-agent RL for cooperation.
+Previous LLM-based multi-agent works mostly manually designed communication, reflection, and reasoning modules \citep{zhang2023proagent,zhang2023building,Shyam2023MA,chen2023MA}.
+CAMEL \citep{li2023camel} facilitated cooperation among communicative agents through role-playing and inception prompting, which also includes a critic with different purposes and does not have theoretical guarantees.
+MetaGPT \citep{hong2023metagpt} similarly incorporated Standardized Operating Procedures (SOPs) into LLM-based multi-agent collaborations where the roles of each agent was predefined by humans.
+Compared to previous LLM-based multi-agent works, we propose a more principled way by using the sequential advantage function from multi-agent RL for cooperation.